kurapica/PLoop/System/Web/README.md

-PLoop_Web
+PLoop - System.Web
 ====

-**PLoop_Web** is a web framework based on [PLoop][].
-It is designed to be an abstract layer for web development, it'd provide interfaces and implements that not depends on the web server.
+**System.Web** is a web framework designed to be an abstract layer for web development, it'd provide interfaces and features that not depends on the web server.

 The System only support UTF-8 for now.

-Install & Test
-====

-Download the module and [PLoop][], extract them to your **LUA_PATH** (you can use require "PLoop" to see which path the lua is looking for).

-Run the `Example/Main.lua`, it'll print the response from a lua server page and a controller.
-You'll see the result if all works fine.
-This is only a test since the **PLoop_Web** is not a real web server.
-You can create test files in the `Example/root/`, you'll find code in `Example/Main.lua` like :

-	main( "/index.lsp", FileWriter("output.html") )  -- Generate response to /output.html
-	main( "/index.lsp", DirectWriter() )             -- Direct print out the response

-You can change the url to see the result (url args don't supported, you can test it with [PLoop_Nginx][]).

-To run it on a server, you should check the [PLoop_Nginx][].
+This is an abstract framework so can't be used in any web server directly, You can find runnable examples in [NgxLua][], it's an implementation based on the [Openresty]().

 Resource files